HTTP Header

 • Replace: Replace an existing HTTP header with a new value.

-• Delete: Remove a specified HTTP header.
+• Remove: Remove a specified HTTP header.

-Select or Customize a HTTP Header
+Select or Customize an HTTP Header

 • Choose from common HTTP headers from our provided list like Expires, Content-Type, Cache-Control, Access-Control-Allow-Origin, etc.